Deepak0880/Sahsarthi/README.md

 For questions, suggestions, or feedback, please reach out:

-Email:satwikmishra46@gmail.com

-GitHub:Satwikmishra11
+Email:Mottandeepak47@gmail.com

+GitHub:Deepak0880

 Acknowledgments:-

 Special thanks to all contributors and supporters of the Sahsarthi project.

+#Satwik mishra

 #nitin singh

-#deepak mottan

 #aanshu kalua